palashmaran/Auto-DbBackup/README.md

 For Creating automatic backup in every ten minutes

-sudo apt-get install cron
+Note: In Backup.sh file replace mysql_username and mysql_password with your username and password and mail id with your mail id example gmail,hotmail sudo apt-get install cron
-#if you want to send attachment with mail body install this :
+#if you want to send attachment with mail body install sharutils :
 sudo apt-get install sharutils

 mkdir db_backup